Azure-Samples/postgres-sa-byoac/docs/workshop/docs/02-Setup/01-Install-Software.md

     !!! info "Upgrade to latest version of Azure Developer CLI"

         If you already have the Azure Developer CLI installed, you'll need to be sure to upgrade to the latest version.
-This guide required v1.12 or greater.
+This guide requires v1.12 or greater.

 5. Execute the following command from a terminal prompt to verify the tools were installed: